 Fruit Sugar Isn't the Enemy

 You know you should be eating less sugar, but that doesn't mean you should cut back on natural sources of the stuff (like what's found in things like produce and dairy).
 In fact, saying "No, thanks" to that apple or banana is a huge mistake.
 'The sugar found in whole fruits acts differently in the body than added sugars.
-[For example], bananas are often cited as being 'high in sugar' but are very high in potassium and definitely contribute to a flatter belly," explains, Kayleen St. John, RD.
+[For example], bananas are often cited as being 'high in sugar' but are very high in potassium and definitely contribute to a flatter belly," explains, St. John.
 Fruit is also an excellent source of fiber and water, two nutrients that aid feelings of fullness (something that tends to become harder to achieve with age), and subsequently, aid weight loss.
 To dial down on sugar while still reaping the benefits of produce, check out our report, 25 Popular Fruits—Ranked by Sugar Content!.

 Skipping Meals Doesn't Aid Weight Loss

-"In the past, skipping meals might have helped you reach your weight loss goal, but after a certain age, the body wises up," cautions Lisa Moskovitz, RD and founder of The NY Nutrition Group.
+"In the past, skipping meals might have helped you reach your weight loss goal, but after a certain age, the body wises up," cautions Lisa Moskovitz, RD, CDN and founder of The NY Nutrition Group.
 "The more you try to restrict, the more your body will store calories as fat in case it needs to use them.
 It's important for health, energy, and metabolism to eat every four to five hours."
 Nutritionist Elisa Zied agrees and suggests consuming low-calorie, filling foods (like vegetables, fruits, and lean proteins) to promote a slow, steady weight loss.

 Your Metabolism Will Slow Down

 Metabolism dips in your 40s, making it all the more important to build new muscle and maintain the quads and biceps you've already got.
 All it takes is two days per week in the weight room, so don't freak out!
 Why's it important to pump iron?
 The more muscle you build, the more calories you'll burn each day at rest.
 Plus, when you lift weights, you're putting micro-tears in your muscles.
-The rebuilding process requires energy, boosting your daily calorie burn by up to 9 percent.
+The rebuilding process requires energy, boosting your daily calorie burn by up to 9%.